brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-workflows/brainmapper/error-messages.md

 main.py: error: unrecognized arguments: data/dataset1
 ```

-If what comes after `urecognised arguements` looks to be the part of the filepath you entered, after a space, then you
+If what comes after `unrecognised arguments` looks to be the part of the filepath you entered, after a space, then you
 should enclose the full path in quotation marks.
 For example, use `"/path/to/my data"` not `path/to/my data`.
 Otherwise, `brainmapper` will interpret the path as two inputs, separated by a space.